 His research interests include the characterization and modeling of SOI devices in dc, RF, large-signal, and high- frequency noise, for harsh-environment applications and under mechanical-stress conditions as well as the design and simulation of RF SOI circuits.

-Dr. Emam is IEEE Senior member, the author and co-author of more than 35 scientific articles and book chapters, a reviewer for several IEEE journals and since 2015 he is the technical chair of the SubVt division of the IEEE International S3S Conference.
+Dr. Emam is IEEE Senior member, the author and co-author of more than 35 scientific articles and book chapters, a reviewer for several IEEE journals and since 2019 he is the general chair of the IEEE International S3S Conference.

 Since 2011, he is the founder of Incize, a spin-off from UCL, providing an innovative characterization and modeling service for devices and materials in all fields of operation.